Interviews during the Post-Match SOAP

 - Over the phone

-Most of the time, programs will contact residency candidates they are interested in through email first, so it is very important that you check your email (including your Junk/Spam Folder ) often during the early part of Match Week.**
+Most of the time, programs will contact residency candidates they are interested in through phone/email first, so it is very important that you keep your phone close and check your email (including your Junk/Spam Folder) often during the early part of Match Week.**

 ** Remember: Residency candidates are prohibited from initiating first contact with programs.
 Programs must initiate first contact.

 Phone interviews are fairly straightforward.
 They are usually about 15 to 20 minutes with the same content and questions that are covered in regular interviews.
-The only real difference is you will not be able to read the interviewer’s body language and tone could be hard to interpret.
+The only real difference is you will not be able to read the interviewer’s body language, and their tone could be hard to interpret.

 Tips for phone interviews: